Skip to Main Content

 Lighting Technician Services

-Pro film lighting across Tokyo, Osaka, Kyoto, and across Japan.
+Pro film lighting in Tokyo, Osaka, Kyoto, and across Japan.

-Here is how this works in practice.
-A lighting technician sets up, operates, and keeps the lighting kit used on a film or television production.
-They execute the gaffer's instructions, positioning fixtures, running power, and adjusting intensity and color to achieve the desired look.
-From Toho Studios\' legendary stages in Tokyo to Kyoto\'s historic temples and Osaka\'s neon-lit urban landscapes, precision lighting is integral to Japan\'s careful production culture.
+A lighting technician sets up, runs, and looks after the lighting kit on a film or television production.
+They carry out the gaffer's plan.
+That means placing fixtures, running power, and dialing in the brightness and color the scene needs.
+From Toho Studios\' famous stages in Tokyo to Kyoto\'s old temples and Osaka\'s neon city streets, sharp lighting sits at the heart of Japan\'s careful production culture.

-Here is the short of it.
-We connect you with lighting technicians who bring both tech knowledge and creative sensitivity to shoots of each scale.
-Our network is centered in Tokyo with reach to Osaka and Kyoto, featuring technicians skilled at Toho and Shochiku Studios and on major Japanese and global shoots.
+We connect you with lighting technicians who bring both tech know-how and a creative eye to shoots of every scale.
+Our network is based in Tokyo and reaches Osaka and Kyoto.
+Many of these technicians have worked at Toho and Shochiku Studios and on major Japanese and global shoots.

 ACT 01